 Le Vendôme has been a national treasure since it first opened its doors in Beirut in 1964.
-The hotel is known for its lavish décor, ideal location and discrete service.
-Since it opened 50 years ago, Le Vendome has been the hotel choice for visiting dignitaries, celebrities as well as business tycoons and local socialites.
+The hotel is known for its lavish décor, ideal location and discreet service.
+Since it opened 50 years ago, Le Vendome has been the hotel choice for visiting dignitaries and celebrities as well as business tycoons and local socialites.

-This hotel was inspired by a French chateau as evident in the opulent French-inspired neo-classical esthetic which is incorporated into every aspect of the hotel.
-As guests walk into the lobby area, they feel as if they are walking into Beirut history as they take note of the rich wood paneling, ornate chandeliers, antiques, renaissance art pieces and furnishings replicated from the turn of the century.
+This hotel was inspired by a French chateau as is evident in the opulent French-inspired neo-classical aesthetic which is incorporated into every aspect of the hotel.
+As guests walk into the lobby area, they feel as if they are walking into Beirut history as they take note of the rich wood panelling, ornate chandeliers, antiques, renaissance art pieces and furnishings replicated from the turn of the century.

 In local circles, Le Vendome is equally as well known for their fine dining experience as the hotel itself.
 Their restaurant, Stanley’s, serves French cuisine that rivals the top restaurants in Europe.
 When you dine in Beirut, and in particular at Sydney’s, you will quickly understand why they call it the Paris of the East.

 Sydney’s is located on the rooftop of the hotel.
 The curved glass window and awning allows guests to take in the full beauty of the Mediterranean Sea and the corniche below.
 It is a very romantic restaurant with dim lighting and romantic music setting the tone for a lovely evening.

 During the day, Sydney’s is the place for a proper English high tea complete with warm scones, finger sandwiches and sweet endings.

 Sydney’s is more than a fine dining restaurant.
 It is also a world class bar known for its vast offerings of fine Scotch malt whiskies, rare cognacs, wines and cocktail culture.
 Guests love the fine gentleman’s’ club type setting and often sip cognac and savour a fine Cuban cigar.